Educational-Tools/Linux-Manual/docs/lmde/liveusb.md

 ## Ventoy

 [ventoy](https://ventoy.net) is one of the best options and supports Windows and Linux.
-It has the advantage that once you create a USB stick, you can then add or remove .iso files by placing them in a subfolder without having to reload the stick.(:material-youtube: [related tutorial for](https://youtu.be/CuonyS3xdwg?t=125&si=_qxSIHNg0bgk9V9n))
+It has the advantage that once you create a USB stick, you can then add or remove .iso files by placing them in a subfolder without having to reload the stick.(:material-youtube: [related tutorial for ventoy](https://youtu.be/CuonyS3xdwg?t=125&si=_qxSIHNg0bgk9V9n))

 ## Windows